Knowledge Base Chat

-Chat agents powered by knowledge bases
+Chat powered by knowledge bases

 Build conversational interfaces that let users ask natural-language questions over your documents.